thekrprince/javascript-problem-solving/Algorithm & Data Structure Theory/5-Recursion.md

 - It's a stack data structure.
 - Any time a function is invoked it is placed (pushed) on the top of the call stack.
-- When JavaScript sees the return keyword or when the function ends, the compiler will removed (pop).
+- When JavaScript sees the return keyword or when the function ends, the compiler will be removed (pop).

 ### Why do you care about call stack?